freesewing/markdown/org/blog/freesewing-v2-1/en.md

  - [Waralee](/patterns/waralee) are wrap pants, also by [Wouter](/users/wouter.vdub)
  - [Simone](/pattern/simone) is Simon (our versatile button-down pattern) adapted for breasts by [Joost De Cock](/users/joost)

-All of these patterns are either womenswear or, in the case of Waralee, unisex clothing.
+All of these patterns are either womenswear or -- in the case of Waralee -- unisex clothing.
 Which in an indication of our commitment to bring more womenswear patterns to the site.

 Apart from creating new patterns, a lot of efforts have gone into making things simpler, without making them dumber.
 Let me explain: